WojciechLamperski/Java-Collections/QUEUE.md

 `ArrayBlockingQueue<E>` is a bounded, blocking queue backed by a fixed-size array, meaning its capacity is set at creation and cannot grow.
 It follows FIFO (first-in-first-out) order and is thread-safe thanks to internal locks used for coordinating access between producers and consumers.

 Because it’s array-backed, it offers predictable performance and memory use, with constant-time offer(), poll(), peek(), and size() operations under most conditions.
 However, unlike LinkedBlockingQueue, it does not allow for dynamic resizing, making it ideal for situations where a known, fixed capacity is desired for resource control.

+### LinkedBlockingQueue

+LinkedBlockingQueue is a thread-safe, optionally bounded implementation of the BlockingQueue interface that uses a linked-node structure internally.
++ It can be bounded (with a specified capacity) or unbounded (defaulting to Integer.MAX_VALUE).
++ Compared to ArrayBlockingQueue, it generally provides better throughput under high concurrency because it uses separate locks for put and take operations (whereas ArrayBlockingQueue uses a single lock).
++ Internally, it uses a linked list of nodes, which allows dynamic memory usage without needing to resize arrays.